nverchev/drytorch/docs/tutorials/getting_started.md

 test(store_outputs=True)
 ```

-### Qualitative results.
+### Qualitative results
-We get the stored output with the deep prior reconstruction from the previous
- test and visualize it side by side the original image and the baseline reconstruction.
+We get the stored output with the deep prior reconstruction from the previous test and visualize it side by side with the original image and the baseline reconstruction.

-Visually, the deep prior image should be able to recover some of the high frequency details.
+Visually, the deep prior image should be able to recover some of the high-frequency details.

 ```{code-cell} ipython3
 reconstructed = test.outputs_list[0].flower_reconstructed.squeeze()